facebookresearch/gad/CONTRIBUTING.md

 No pull request will be merged unless all tests are passing.

-The person approving a pull request will also merge it into master.
+The person approving a pull request will also merge it into main.

 ## Contributor License Agreement ("CLA")